devenkulkarni/CFP-kagent/architecture-overview.md

     participant K as 🤖 Kagent
     participant M as 🔧 MCP Server
     participant I as ☸️ Infrastructure
-    participant C as 💬 ChatOps
+    participant D as 📊 Dashboard
     participant G as 📚 Git

     P->>A: High CPU alert